Skip to main content

 WITHDRAWAL_REQUESTEDA withdrawal was created and is being processed.

-WITHDRAWAL_SENTA withdrawal was successfully sent.
+WITHDRAWAL_SENTA withdrawal was sent successfully.

-WITHDRAWAL_FAILEDA withdrawal failed to process.
+WITHDRAWAL_FAILEDA withdrawal failed and the funds were returned to your balance.

 Webhook payload